Search

 Margaret Parsons

-MARGARET (PEGGY) PARSONS is founder and Head of the Department of Public Film at the National Gallery of Art in Washington, D.C., where she heads film programming, manages film events and retrospectives and is responsible for overseeing a collection of art films and videos.
+MARGARET (PEGGY) PARSONS is founder and Curator Emerita of Film at the National Gallery of Art in Washington, D.C., where she headed film programming, film events and retrospectives and was responsible for overseeing a collection of art films and videos.
 She has held past positions at the Smithsonian Institution, The National Trust for Historic Preservation, The Metropolitan Museum of Art and The Children’s Museum, Boston.
 She has served as board member for major film organizations including the Robert Flaherty Seminar and Washington Environmental Film Festival and has been on the editorial boards for The Moving Image and the Getty Trust’s Program for Art on Film.
 She has been a judge for international film festivals including Syracuse, Nashville, Turin, and Poznań, and her work in film preservation has earned her awards from the governments of France, Czech Republic, Italy, Romania, and Georgia.
 In 2004 she was honored with a Lifetime Achievement Award by the DC Independent Film Festival.
 Other interests include folk and self-taught art, and her articles have appeared in Raw Vision, Folk Art, Folk Art Messenger, New York Folklore, Curator, and The Moving Image